-So what exactly makes the brain and nervous system of an HSP different?
-Recent research has answers — lots of them.
+What exactly makes HSPs different?
+Recent research has the answers.
 Let’s take a look at the four biggest differences.

 1. Your brain responds to dopamine differently.

-If you’re an HSP, and you just don’t find yourself all that interested in a super loud party, you have your dopamine system to thank — it’s helping you avoid overstimulation and burnout.
+If you’re an HSP, and you just don’t find yourself very interested in a loud party or taking risks, you have your dopamine system to thank.

-Mirror neurons help you understand what another person is doing, or what they’re experiencing, based on their actions.
-They do that by comparing the other person’s behavior with times you yourself have behaved that way — effectively “mirroring” the other person to figure out what’s going on for them.
+Mirror neurons play a big role in the HSP brain.
+They help us understand what someone is doing or experiencing, based on their actions.
+Essentially, these brain cells compare the other person’s behavior with times you yourself have behaved that way, effectively “mirroring” them to figure out what’s going on for them.

 That’s an important job for a lot of reasons, but one of the things it does in humans is allow us to feel empathy and compassion for others.
 When we recognize the pain (or joy) someone is going through and relate to it, it’s because of this system.
 More mirror neuron activity means a more empathetic person — like an HSP.

-HSPs don’t necessarily have more mirror neurons than others.
-It’s that their mirror neuron systems are more active.
+HSPs don’t necessarily have more mirror neurons than others, rather, their mirror neuron systems are more active.
 In 2014, functional brain imaging research found that HSPs had consistently higher levels of activity in key parts of the brain related to social and emotional processing.
-This higher level of activity kicked in even in tests involving strangers, showcasing HSPs’ ability to extend compassion to people they don’t personally know.
+This higher level of activity kicked in even in tests involving strangers, meaning HSPs can easily extend compassion to people they don’t personally know.
 (The effect was still highest with loved ones, however).

-As a highly sensitive person, these mirror neurons are both your superpower and, at times, more than a little inconvenient — like when you can’t watch the same TV show as everyone else because it’s too violent.
-But it’s also what makes you warm, caring, and incredibly insightful about what other people are going through.
+As an HSP, these mirror neurons are both your superpower and, at times, more than a little inconvenient — like when you can’t watch the same TV show as everyone else because it’s too violent.
+But it’s also what makes you warm, caring, and insightful about what other people are going through.

-3. You really do experience emotions more vividly than others.
+3. You really do experience emotions more vividly.

-While not all of the jobs the vmPFC does are well understood, it’s definitely associated with emotional regulation — and it enhances the things we experience with a certain emotional “vividness.”
-Everyone experiences life more vividly during emotional moments, not just HSPs.
-But high sensitivity is linked to a gene that increases this vividness, essentially “turning up the dial.”
-That gene allows emotional enhancement to have a much greater affect on the vmPFC as it processes experiences.
+While the role of the vmPFC is not yet completely understood, it’s definitely associated with emotional regulation, and it enhances the things we experience with a certain emotional “vividness.”
+Everyone experiences life more vividly during emotional moments, not just HSPs, but high sensitivity is linked to a gene that increases this vividness, essentially turning up the dial.
+That gene allows emotional enhancement to have a much greater effect on the vmPFC as it processes experiences.

 What does this mean for HSPs?
 Unlike mirror neurons, this emotional vividness isn’t necessarily social in nature.
-It’s all about how vividly you feel emotions inside yourself in response to what’s happening around you.
-So, if you seem to feel things more strongly than other people do, it’s probably not just in your head.
+It’s all about how vividly you feel emotions inside you in response to what’s happening around you.
+So, if you seem to feel things stronger than other people do, it’s not just in your head (okay, it’s entirely in your head, but you know what I mean!).
 HSPs are finely tuned to pick up even subtle emotional cues and react to them.

-4. Other people are the brightest thing on your radar.
+4. Other people are the brightest things on your radar.

-For some less sensitive people, it’s easy to tune out other people.
-But for an HSP, almost everything about the brain is wired around noticing and interpreting others.
+For less sensitive people, it’s easy to tune out other people.
+But for an HSP, almost everything about the brain is wired to notice and interpret others.

-This is clear from the many, many other parts of the brain that get extra-active for HSPs in a social context.
-For example, the brain imaging study mentioned above didn’t just show greater activity in areas associated with empathy.
-It also showed increased activity in the cingulate area and the insula — two areas that, together, form the “seat of consciousness” and moment-to-moment awareness.
+This is clear from the many other parts of the brain that get extra-active for HSPs in social situations.
+For example, the brain imaging study mentioned above also showed increased activity in the cingulate area and the insula — two areas that, together, may form our “seat of consciousness” and moment-to-moment awareness.
 For HSPs, these areas become far more active in response to images of other people, especially those exhibiting a relevant social or emotional cue.

-In other words: highly sensitive people actually become more alert, almost “more conscious,” in a social context.
-If you’re an HSP, other people are the brightest thing on your radar.
+In other words: Highly sensitive people actually become more alert, almost “more conscious,” in a social context.
+If you’re an HSP, other people are the brightest things on your radar.

 The Gift of the Highly Sensitive Brain

 But perhaps your most important gift as an HSP is the one designed to protect you.
 Your brain is fine-tuned to notice and interpret the behavior of everyone around you.
 If someone is bad news, you know it.
 If someone is not going to treat you right, you see it coming.
-And if a situation isn’t right for you, you know that too.
+If a situation isn’t right for you, you probably know that, too.

-That’s vital, because a highly sensitive person needs a healthy environment and supportive loved ones in order to thrive — perhaps even more so than others.
+That’s vital, because HSPs need healthy environments and supportive loved ones to thrive — perhaps even more so than others.